fruvs/fruvz/index.md

 Avoid Internet Censorship

 <a href="https://www.discord.gg/nullscafe"> **Join the discord** </a>
+    All kinds of bypasses

 <a href="https://www.discord.gg/gCgcTUGzaF"> **Support Discord** </a>
+    Support for diffrent types of bypasses

 # LTBEEF

 LTBEEF is a bookmarklet bypass that when used will turn